kinow/kinoshita.eti.br/posts/2017-09-13_removing-javadoc-svn-id-tags-with-shell-script.md

 }
 {% endgeshi %}

 Then the generated Javadoc would contain the date of when the class was altered.
 Although useful, with proper versioning, it becomes obsolete.
-It is much more important to know what is the version of the class, not the last time it was modified or by whom.
-In case you have a problem with the file, you can always check the history of the file (e.g. use `git log`, or `git bisect` &hellip;).
+It is much more important to know what is the version of the software, not the last time it was modified or by whom.
+In case you have a problem with that specific file, you can always check the history of the file using `git log`, or `git bisect`, or &hellip;

-Apache Commons components that are migrated to git need to have these lines removed, as git does not support these Subversion Keywords.
-And as every time I decide to remove these lines I come up with some sort of shell script snippet, I decided to document this last one, so that it can save me some time and, perhaps, also save some time for somebody else.
+Apache Commons components that are migrated to git need to have these lines removed. git does not support these Subversion Keywords so it is never properly rendered.
+And as every time I have to remove these lines I come up with some shell script snippet, I decided to document the last one I wrote, so that it can save me some time &dash; and perhaps for somebody else too?

-{% geshi 'shell' %}
+{% geshi 'shell' %}find . -name "*.java" -exec sed -i '/^.*\*\s*@version\s*\$Id\$.*$/d' {} \;{% endgeshi %}

-{% endgeshi %}
+And then [push a commit](https://github.com/apache/commons-collections/commit/29d2e93966e7fb99a888a58ab43480e485dcdfc6) with the change :-) In case you know some regex, you can change it and use the same command syntax to remove comments, specific configuration lines, etc.

 That's all.
 Happy scripting!

-&heats; Open Source
+&hearts; Open Source